Attention: We have created a new and improved guide on this topic. Visit How to Start a Blog and Make Money: An Actionable Guide.

 To start off, go to Pages > Add New.

 i.
 The About Page

 This will be one of your biggest pages in terms of traffic.
 When someone lands on your site, they'll usually take a look at your About page also.
 People like to know about the site their visiting.

-So, it's important to create a nice page your visitors will enjoy.
+So, it's important to create something nice.

 ii.
 The Contact Page